zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Rachel also says that she needs “to steer” Logan “a way from bad decisions.”
 “To steer” (steer) here means simply to guide, to make sure someone is moving in the right direction.
 We also use this verb when tal king about a car.
 We “steer” the car when we move the wheel, the round thing called a “steering wheel,” in one direction or another.
 You are making sure the car i s moving in the right direction or the direction you want to go.
 Rachel says she ne eds to steer Logan away from bad decisions.
 That means she is there to prevent h im from making a bad decision.

 Logan, however, says, “When I asked for your help, I’d forgotten how pushy and controlling you are.”
 “To be pushy” (pushy) is the same as to be bossy.
 It can also simply refer to someone who is very insistent,  who doesn’t give up, who is constantly trying to get his way by asking perhaps again and again and again.
-“To be controlling” means to not let other people m ake decisions or to try to make decisions for other people.
+“To be controlling” means to not let other people make decisions or to try to make decisions for other people.
 Logan says, “I’m not go ing to let you walk all over me.”
 “To walk all over” someone is an expression me aning to control another person completely, perhaps by making all of the dec isions for that person.

 Rachel says, “Who is trying to walk all over you?
 I f you think I’m being high- handed then I’m out of here.”
 “To be high (high) – handed (handed)” means to use your power and control over another person with out considering that person’s feelings or reactions.
 The expression “I’m  out of here” is an informal one meaning “I’m leaving” or “I’m no longer going to be  involved in this situation.”
 Sometimes it just means “I’m leaving immediately,” but often it is used in the sense of “I’m unhappy with this situation, and ther efore I am leaving right now.”